-(5) Related Party Transactions:
+(4) Related Party Transactions:

 UFHSA has no employees but pays for services rendered to it by employees of the University.
-During the fiscal year 2022, UFHSA transferred \$219,119, to reimburse the University for the salary and benefit costs of the University employees.
-Actual expenses incurred for personnel services provided to UFHSA totaled \$195,194.
-Additionally, the University assessed UFHSA an administrative overhead charge in the amount of \$23,925, for providing personnel services.
+During the fiscal year 2024, UFHSA transferred funds to reimburse the University for the salary and benefit costs of the University employees.
+Actual expenses incurred for personnel services provided to UFHSA totaled \$200,000.
+The University also assessed UFHSA an administrative overhead charge in the amount of \$12,000 related to providing personnel services and reimbursed UFHSA \$21,900 related to a project grant for a net contribution to UFHSA from UF of \$9,900.